ata bozacis vision of walk-in sculptures made of letters

 typokinetics

-This sculpture turns graffiti into motion: geometric letterforms tilt, rotate, and interact like a silent dance.
-Typography becomes a living, spatial rhythm—graffiti no longer painted, but physically experienced.
+Typokinetics turns graffiti into motion.
+Geometric letterforms tilt, rotate, and interact like a silent choreography.
+Typography becomes spatial and dynamic – graffiti is no longer only painted but physically experienced.
+These kinetic sculptures emphasize the rhythm and flow inherent in urban life, making letters come alive in space.

 bozaci studio | schöneggstrasse 5 | ch-8004 zürich | contact